Higher Learning Commission

 Park University is accredited by the Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, IL, 60604 (800-621-7440).

 The undergraduate and graduate business and public administration degree programs and the Master of Healthcare Administration program in the School of Business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP), 11520 West 119th Street, Overland Park, KS, 66213 (913-339-9356).
-The B.S. in Economics degree is not considered to be a business program and is not accredited by ACBSP.
+The Economics degree program is not considered to be a business program and is not accredited by ACBSP.

 The State of Missouri Department of Elementary and Secondary Education, P.O.
 Box 480, Jefferson City, MO, 65102 (573-751-3469) has officially approved the academic standards of Park University for teacher education and other school professional programs.